At a glance

 The two most common tapeworms found in cats are dipylidium caninum (pronounced dipey-lideum) and taenia taeniaeformis (pronounced teenea-teeneaformis).
 Distribution of both dipylidium caninum and taenia taeniaeformis is worldwide.
 Both species live in the cat for up to three years.

-Tapeworms are whitish/cream in colour with a ribbon-like appearance and can grow up to 24 inches (60 cm) in length.
-They are the second most common type of worm to infect cats (roundwormsare the most common).
+Tapeworms are white/cream in colour with a ribbon-like appearance.
+They can grow up to 24 inches (60 cm) in length and are the second most common type of worm to infect cats (roundworms are the most common).

 The tapeworm needs two hosts to complete their lifecycle.
 First is the intermediate host (the flea or a rodent), which passes the larval stage of the tapeworm around, and the final host (your cat), where the larvae develop into an adult tapeworm.